FuzionView/FV-Docs/source/ticketviewer.rst

    *Identifying Infrastructure*

-2: Nearby Features
-If a feature exists on top of another feature, those features will be displayed at the bottom.
-Click the Feature ID
+2: If a feature exists nearby or on top of another feature, those features IDs will be listed at the bottom.
+Click the Feature IDs to toggle from one feature to another.

 Ticket Info
 ------------